n0rb33rt/gs-graphQL-server/README.md

 # Spring Boot kickstart GraphQL CRUD Demo Project

+Learning kickstart GraphQL with Java Spring Boot 3.1.5 CRUD Application

 ## Features

 - GraphQL stands for GraphQL query language and developed by Facebook.
 - Like SQL here we use query to fetch the data.
 You have flexibility which data to fetch.
-- Query to fetch the data(like GET) and Mutation to alter the data(like POST, PUT, DELETE).
+- Query to fetch the data (like GET) and Mutation to alter the data(like POST, PUT, DELETE).

+## GraphQL vs REST
+- Rest is having fixed response while GraphQL provides flexibilityto consumers.
+- Over and under fetching with REST API.
+You don't need to perform two request to fetch the data from the server, you can combine into 1 request.
+- In GraphQL we don't have REST Controller, we just have query and mutation.
+We don't need to provide mappings, we just have 1 endpoint in our application.
+- GraphQL needs schema files.

 ## GraphQL Schema
 - Schema provides flexibility to consumers that which attitudes they want in response.
 (It has .graphls file extension)